ayitbarek/ayitbarek.github.io/facilities.md

 ## 🏢 Facilities Supporting Our Research

-We are proudly based at the University of Delaware and conduct our research across two major locations.
+We are proudly based at the University of Delaware and conduct our research across three major locations:

 ---